Allan Bresland

-Allan Bresland (born 16 August 1945) is a former Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
+Allan Bresland (born 16 August 1945) is a former Democratic Unionist Party (DUP) politician who was a Derry and Strabane Councillor for the Sperrin DEA from 2014 to 2023.

-Bresland was a Member of the Northern Ireland Assembly (MLA) for West Tyrone from 2007 to 2011.
+He was a Member of the Northern Ireland Assembly (MLA) for West Tyrone from 2007 to 2011.

+Background

-He was educated at Ballylaw Primary School, is a retired lorry driver with the Water Service and was first elected to Strabane District Council in 1993, representing the Glenelly area.
-He is a member of various bodies including the Drainage Council of Northern Ireland and is current chair of the Western Group Environmental Health Committee.
-He is also Chairman of North West Passage, which promotes tourism in the area and is a member of the District Policing Partnership in Strabane.
+Bresland was educated at Ballylaw Primary School, is a retired lorry driver with the Water Service.

+He was first elected to Strabane District Council in 1993, representing the Glenelly District.

+He has been a member of various bodies including the Drainage Council of Northern Ireland, and has also served as chair of the Western Group Environmental Health Committee.
+He was also Chairman of North West Passage, which promotes tourism in the area and is a member of the District Policing Partnership in Strabane.

+At the 2007 Northern Ireland Assembly election, he was elected as one of two DUP MLAs for West Tyrone, defeating Derek Hussey of the Ulster Unionist Party (UUP) for the sixth and last seat in the constituency.